-As noted above, the "[a]nnual average Arctic temperature has increased at almost twice the rate as that of the rest of the world over the past few decades."327\ In communities along the Newfoundland and Labrador North Coast in Canada, more people are experiencing sun- and heat-related headaches and rashes because of higher temperatures during daylight hours.
-Sappa Fleming of Kuujjuarapik, Quebec, explained that the sun has affected her skin:
+As noted above, the "[a]nnual average Arctic temperature has increased at almost twice the rate as that of the rest of the world over the past few decades."^{327} In communities along the Newfoundland and Labrador North Coast in Canada, more people are experiencing sun- and heat-related headaches and rashes because of higher temperatures during daylight hours.328 Sappa Fleming of Kuujjuarapik, Quebec, explained that the sun has affected her skin:

 It triggers a rash that I get when it's too hot nowadays.
 Like, if I had the rash there in the day, in the evening, even though the sun has gone, it hurts a lot.
 It affects my whole body when I have a rash.
 So, sometimes it is very severe pain on my chest, because [of] what I have endured during the day.
 It affects me in the evening still, even though the sun has gone.
-Sometime I do not even go out there in the day because of the heat.
+Sometime I do not even go out there in the day because of the heat.329

-These formerly rare health problems are a direct result of increased temperatures.
+These formerly rare health problems are a direct result of increased temperatures.330

-In addition, traditional methods of food storage and preservation are less safe because of increased daytime temperatures.
-Sarah Ittulak of Nain, Newfoundland and Labrador, described how this impacts her:
+In addition, traditional methods of food storage and preservation are less safe because of increased daytime temperatures.331 Sarah Ittulak of Nain, Newfoundland and Labrador, described how this impacts her:

-\ Some areas have cooled slightly, and some have warmed, but the overall average has increased markedly.
+^{} Some areas have cooled slightly, and some have warmed, but the overall average has increased markedly.
 ACIA Overview, supra note 16, at 10.

 In the Spring time, when I'm making dried fish, ...
 I lay it on the rock so I can hang it later.
 What I've been noticing is that before hanging the fish to be dried, the meat of the fish is really really cooked from the sun because the sun is so hot.
 It's not too bad when there's a little bit of clouds out, but now when there's no clouds it can really cook the fish.
 And even after trying to put the fish in a bucket for later or to salt for later, the texture of the fish is really really soft.
-So, the sun is really affecting the way you also prepare your fish.
+So, the sun is really affecting the way you also prepare your fish.332 quality.334 Now, because of warmer temperatures, caching must come later in the season.335 The result is a shorter caching season and poorer quality caribou hide for use as clothing.336 An Inuk hunter from Baker Lake, Nunavut, described the disturbing change in the caching season:

 The subsistence harvest of food and clothing has been affected by the heat as well.
-For instance, in the Kivalliq, the central region of Nunavut, Canada, observers have noted an increase in the number of unhealthy and dead game animals during periods of hotter weather, which affects an important source of subsistence protein for the Inuit.
+For instance, in the Kivalliq, the central region of Nunavut, Canada, observers have noted an increase in the number of unhealthy and dead game animals during periods of hotter weather, which affects an important source of subsistence protein for the Inuit.333